 Megan Hardgrave, Director, 615.277.7456

 Join our e-mail list for news and updates about our programs!

-Approximately three months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
+Approximately four – five months before the start of a “term” (spring, summer, or fall) we will post a “Call for Course Proposals” and corresponding “Course Proposal Forms” to be filled out by interested instructors.
 Only those who complete the forms by the marked deadline will be considered to teach our courses.
-If you have questions about filling out the forms, please contact Mary Beth Harding at firstname.lastname@example.org.
+If you have questions about filling out the forms, please contact Megan Hardgrave, Director of Community Education ([email protected]).

-Summer 2015 Course Proposal Form: For new teachers and teachers proposing new classes.
+Summer 2016 Course Proposal Form: For NEW teachers AND veteran teachers proposing NEW CLASSES.

-Summer 2015 Veterans Proposal Form: For current teachers wanting to re-teach a current class.
+Summer 2016 Veteran Proposal Form: For current teachers wanting to re-teach a current class.